 TV is a huge information resource available to anyone without the prerequsite of the ability to read.

-I strongly disagree with people like John Roseamond that say you should allow viewing until they are firm readers.
+I strongly disagree with people like John Roseamond that say you should not allow viewing until they are firm readers.
 Why would a reasonable person hold it out?

 Mr. Rogers Vs Sesame Street